cipherwithadot/Website-Downloader/README.md

-# Website-Cloner
+# Website Downloader / Cloner

-This is made with NodeJS and is not fast + Code Not By Me
+This is made with NodeJS and is not that fast...

-Will somehow make website downloader faster if i get more stars idk
+I found this code on some random website and just posted it onto github